blakemizelle/nationbuilder-raise-event-type-badges/README.md

 - Propose alternative approaches
 - Report issues or limitations

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Built for NationBuilder CMS
-- Uses Bootstrap 5 utility classes
+- Uses Bootstrap 4 utility classes
 - Inspired by real-world admin needs
 - Based on the Raise theme structure

 ---

 *Built with  ❤  for the NationBuilder community*